Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

  */
 ```

-As a developer we can to choose how and where to comment our code.
+As a developer you can to choose how and where to comment your code.

 !!!question "Exercise"